stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

     sudo eopkg install git

-To install GCC and the C compiler toolchain on Solus, run this command in a terminal window:
+To install GCC and a complete C compiler toolchain on Solus, run this command in a terminal window:

     sudo eopkg install -c system.devel